kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 ### Setting up simulator project

-The simulator project will be a independent project but within your current directory structure and so it will also be part of your git repo.
+The simulator project will be an independent project but within your current directory structure and so it will also be part of your git repo.
 So actually we're going to create a monorepo: a single repository that contains all our code.
 I'm an advocate when it comes down to monorepos.
 If you want to learn more about useful tooling around monorepos, then you certainly should check out the following tools:

 - [Lerna](https://lerna.js.org/) - easy to use, quick to set up.
 - [NX.dev](https://nx.dev/) - managing monorepos like a pro 😉.